Political Science

 Byron M. Sheldrick

-BA Carleton, LLB Toronto, MA, PhD York - Associate Professor and Dean, College of Social and Applied Human Sciences
+BA Carleton, LLB Toronto, MA, PhD York - Associate Professor and Associate Vice-President (Academic)

 Graduate Faculty